 The formula in cell C2, which is the translation of the blog’s main heading, is simply:

-The rest of Column C can be filled down from this cell.
+The rest of Column C can be filled down from cell C2.

 You can then copy and paste the contents of Column C into a blog editor such as WordPress for human editing and link adding.